M-b850/Character-Finder/README.md

 This is a simple project for my **The Theory of Computation class**.

-about it:
+#### About
-    it looks for a special word in a text and if it's in the text The output is:
+    It looks for a special word in a text and If it's in the text,

+    The output is:
         It's Here.
-    other cases:
+    Other cases:
         it's not here.
 ### Starting the Search
 ~~~~~~~~~~~~~~~~